 Martha Ivelisse Pesante Rodríguez (born March 4, 1972), known as Ivy Queen, is a Puerto Rican-born American singer, songwriter, record producer and actress.
 She was born in Añasco, Puerto Rico, but later moved with her parents to New York City, where she lived until she finished her public education, before returning to Añasco.
 When she was 18 years old, Queen moved to San Juan where she met record producer DJ Negro, who helped her gain performing spots with a group called "The Noise" at a local club.
 There she performed her first song "Somos Raperos Pero No Delincuentes".
 The Noise gained much attention due to their violent and explicitly sexual lyrics.
 Queen went solo in 1996, and released her debut studio album En Mi Imperio which was quickly picked up by Sony Discos for distribution in 1997.

 She later released The Original Rude Girl, her second studio album for Sony label, which spawned the hit single "In the Zone".
 However, Ivy Queen did not rise to fame until she moved to an independent record label to release her third studio album, Diva in 2003.
-Queen's albums Diva, Flashback, and Sentimiento have all been awarded Gold and Platinum Record status by the Recording Industry Association of America (RIAA).
+Queen's albums Diva, Flashback, and Sentimiento have all been awarded Gold and Platinum record status by the Recording Industry Association of America (RIAA).
 Her seventh studio album Drama Queen was released in 2010, and spawned a top ten single "La Vida es Así".
+It was followed by the Grammy-nominated Musa in 2012.
 Queen's recordings often include themes of female empowerment, infidelity, and relationships, and she is often referred to as the Queen of Reggaeton.